Court rejects plan that would have seen woman paying mortgage until aged 98

 The bank would receive payments totalling some €83,000 under the proposed PIA, it was argued.

-Ulster Bank, represented by Andrew Fitzpatrick SC and Nial O hUiginn BL, opposed the PIA on grounds including it was unsustainable.
+Ulster Bank, represented by Andrew Fitzpatrick SC and Niall Ó hUiginn BL, opposed the PIA on grounds including it was unsustainable.

 Costs